movementlabsxyz/movement-hack-temp/src/experiment-intro.md

   * Many questions have been updated based on your feedback.
 Keep it coming!

 _Interested in participating in other experiments about making Rust easier to learn?
 Please sign up here:_ <https://forms.gle/U3jEUkb2fGXykp1DA>

+## 4. Acknowledgments

+Niko Matsakis and Amazon Web Services provided funding for this experiment.
+Carol Nichols and the Rust Foundation helped publicize the experiment.
+TRPL is the product of many peoples' hard work before we started this experiment.